Fanny Zilch: Reception and legacy

 The 1933 episodes were deemed a success, with Film Daily writing a glowing review of The Banker's Daughter: "The opera idea combined with the burlesque meller makes this a real laugh number that will appeal to grown-ups with its cleverness and be received with delight by the kids.
 It is the first of a series of four.
 If the new technique catches on, it is liable to create a new slant in the animated field."

-Happy with the results, Paul Terry went on to create a variety of musical and operetta cartoons over the next couple years, including Jealous Lover, Robin Hood, Gypsy Fiddler, The Pirate Ship in 1933, and A Mad House and Holland Days in 1934.
+Happy with the results, Paul Terry went on to create a variety of musical and operetta cartoons over the next couple years, including Jealous Lover, Robin Hood, Gypsy Fiddler, and The Pirate Ship in 1933, and A Mad House and Holland Days in 1934.

 Filmography

 Dates of the eight Fanny Zilch cartoons: